Hertha BSC II

 Hertha BSC II is the reserve team of Hertha BSC that is based in Berlin, Germany.
 Historically, during the time the senior team played in professional football the team has played as Hertha BSC Amateure.
-Since 2005 it permanently plays under its current name.
+Since 2005 it has played under its current name.

 The team currently plays in the tier four Regionalliga Nordost.
 The team's greatest achievement is reaching the final of the DFB-Pokal in 1993 – the only reserve team to have achieved this.

 History

 The team first entered the highest football league in West Berlin, then the tier three Amateurliga Berlin, in 1968 and played at this level for three seasons with a third-place finish as its best result in the first season.
 After relegation in 1971 Hertha BSC Amateure made a return to the league in 1975 and achieved two runners-up finishes in the league in 1976 and 1977.
 It took part in the 1975–76 German amateur football championship but was knocked out in the first round by Concordia Hamburg.
 The team played at Oberliga level for eleven consecutive seasons before being forcibly relegated in 1986 after the senior team dropped out of professional football into what was now the Amateur-Oberliga Berlin.
 In 1988, after Hertha BSC had returned to the 2.
 Bundesliga the reserve team returned to the Amateur-Oberliga again, where it played for three more seasons until the league was disbanded in 1991.

 With the German reunion league football in West Berlin was incorporated into the new leagues in former East Germany and Hertha BSC Amateure became part of the new NOFV-Oberliga Mitte.
 This league was disbanded in 1994 and the team qualified for the new Regionalliga Nordost.
 After two seasons the team dropped back to the Oberliga and now entered the NOFV-Oberliga Nord where it played for three seasons until being promoted back up in 1999.
 It played for one more season in the Regionalliga Nordost before this league was disbanded in 2000.
 The team failed to qualify for the enlarged Regionalliga Nord and instead played in the Oberliga again for another three seasons.
 The team returned to the Regionalliga in 2004, spend one more season in the Oberliga in 2007–08 and then played in the Regionalliga Nord again until the Regionalliga Nordost was reestablished in 2012.

 Since 2012 Hertha BSC II has been playing in the Regionalliga Nordost.

 The team has played in the German Cup, the DFB-Pokal, on three occasions, in 1976–77, 1992–93 and 2004–05 and is now, like all reserve teams in Germany, banned from the competition.
 Hertha BSC Amateure in 1992-1993, under coach Jochem Ziegert, became the only reserve side ever to reach the German Cup final when it eliminated SGK Heidelberg, VfB Leipzig, Hannover 96, 1.
 FC Nürnberg and Chemnitzer FC before losing the final in Berlin 1–0 to Bayer 04 Leverkusen.